Clinical expertise

 Biography

-Dr Aigul Baltabaeva is a consultant cardiologist at Harefield Hospital, where she treats both private and NHS patients.
+Dr Aigul Baltabaeva is a consultant cardiologist at Harefield Hospital.

 She studied medicine at Kyrgyz State Medical School, achieving her MBBS in 1993.
 Her PhD at the National Centre of Cardiology, Kyrgyzstan, focused on the incidence of arrhythmias in hypertensive heart disease and the effect of antihypertensive treatment on the recurrence of atrial fibrillation.